Overview

 });

-Each generated npm script sets a consistent set of variables so your stacks can read context at runtime:
+Each generated npm script sets consistent variables your stacks can read at runtime:

 You can rely on these in src/main.ts, constructs, or aspects without manually wiring additional context.